-Contrary to popular belief, your campaigns can still succeed if you are not holding the top position.
-Traffic to lower positioned ads is generally more ready to buy, resulting in less wasted clicks and better conversions for your campaign.
+Your campaigns can still succeed if you are not holding the top position.
+Traffic to lower positioned ads is generally more ready to buy.
+Resulting in less wasted clicks and better conversions for your campaign.

 7. Your ad must be interesting

-You need to utilize your limited ad space to captivate the attention of your targeted traffic.
-Learn some basic but effective ‘selling’ copywriting skills if necessary to know which ‘buttons to push’ to draw in your prospects.
+You need to use your limited ad space to captivate the attention of your targeted traffic.
+Learn some basic but effective ‘selling’ copy-writing skills.
+Know which ‘buttons to push’ to draw in your prospects.

-The following recent press release offers some insights into the way a PPC management company achieves significant success for their clients through Google Adwords campaigns;
+The following press release offers some insights into the way a PPC:

 Advantages of using PPC ads

-PPC is not for everyone because it requires a real discipline in order to control your spend.
-Ironically, this is just one of the many benefits to marketing with this paid traffic method.
+PPC is not for everyone because it requires a real discipline to control your spend.
+Ironically, this is one of the many benefits of marketing with this paid traffic method.

-You get to control ad copy, time of day, location, network, ad position all from your selected keywords and chosen sites.
+You get to control ad copy, time of day, location, network, ad position.
+From your selected keywords and chosen sites.

-Your ad can be online fast and providing results feedback very quickly to allow for changes where needed.
+-Your ad can be online fast and provide results feedback to allow for changes where needed.

-It need not be as expensive as many marketers claim if you are targeting the right keywords and utilizing various networks.
+-It need not be as expensive as many marketers claim if you are targeting the right keywords.

-Campaigns can be stopped quickly if they are not working.
+-You can stop your campaign if they are not working.

 4 common mistakes that will kill your campaign